U.S. Cases Drop by Half in May; India Passes Peak: Virus Update - Up News Info

 Key Developments:

-Global Tracker: Cases top 169.5 million; deaths pass 3.5 millionVaccine Tracker: More than 1.81 billion doses givenSouth America hotspot has few shots to slow record deathsFear of variant poses deadly dilemma for Boris JohnsonGet vaccinated in Hong Kong, win $1.4 million apartmentWhere are we in hunting for Covid’s origin?: QuickTake
+Global Tracker: Cases top 169.6 million; deaths pass 3.5 millionVaccine Tracker: More than 1.84 billion doses givenSouth America hot spot has few shots to slow record deathsFear of variant poses deadly dilemma for Boris JohnsonGet vaccinated in Hong Kong, win $1.4 million apartmentWhere are we in hunting for Covid’s origin?: QuickTake

 Advertisement